jflozanor/EZVIZ-Security-Camera-Analysis/ProgressReport.md

 ```
 * Discovered possible missuse cases with the api

-**Serial Communication:**  I was able to get a stream of data but decided to reach out to Dr. Mahoney, cyber sec prof at UNO, and ask for some guidance in order to get more information about the device’s communications.
+**Serial Communication:**  I was able to get a stream of data but decided to reach out to Dr. Mahoney, cyber sec prof at UNO, and ask for some guidance in order to get more information about the device’s communications. _Christian Escobar_

 **Web App Pentest (Password Policy):**
 The web app has implemented a weak password policy that allows users to create: